gost/workshops/2017_foss4g_boston/5_mqtt.md

 ## MQTT Subscribe and HTTP POST

 First, we subscribe to MQTT messages coming from GOST.
 We'll use the Node-RED flow from the previous exercise to create a new observation.
+A practical use-case is to perform real-time event analysis and tasking in Node-RED when a new observation arrives.

 The MQTT flow will be very simple: